 They actually bring out the cuy two times.
-Since they know foreigners aren’t used to eating guinea pig, they first time they bring it out ready for photo ops.
+Since they know foreigners aren’t used to eating guinea pigs, the first time they bring it out ready for photo ops.

 Our cuy came with a little tomato hat!
-Once everyone has taken photos, then the waiter takes it back to the kitchen and they chop it up into regular sized portions to eat (no head, feet, etc.)
+Once everyone has taken photos, the waiter takes them back to the kitchen, and they chop it up into regular-sized portions to eat (no head, feet, etc.)

 So we definitely recommend eating cuy while you’re in Cusco.
 It’s one of those things you just have to do while you’re there!